I often get the question: What’s the Wiccan symbol for protection/love/luck and so on?

 Thor’s hammer is a symbol of Norse mythology.
 It is also called Mjollnir.
 You’ll be able to find this symbol fleshed out in many different levels of detail.
 The one above is the simplest and easiest to use.

-According to legend, this hammer could call down lightning, and it always returned to Thor after being thrown.
+According to legend, this hammer could call down lightning and always return to Thor after being thrown.

 The symbol is classically used in landmark ceremonies like weddings and funerals.
 But it can also be used in storm magick due to the lightning associations, power magick due to the symbol of strength, and in seasonal rites due to the cyclic returning of the hammer.